For more information on the

 Dam analysis and designs are complex technical efforts.
 Risk assessments must be performed to understand the extent of a problem and to evaluate options to fix the dams.
 In this case the dam has multiple deficiencies that require correction which increases the time required to understand and to start the fixes.

 We also take great effort to comply with the National Environmental Protection Act and the Endangered Species Act which does require significant time to assure that all requirements are met.

-Information about the preferred plan can be viewed here.
+Some examples of the proposed vault toilets can be viewed here.

 We are still in the Pre-Construction Engineering and Design phase.
 Once complete, construction would begin.
 Our current schedule shows construction beginning in 2017.